-If you purchase ADSs in the offering, you will experience substantial and immediate dilution of \$13.87 per ADS in pro forma as adjusted net tangible book value as of June 30, 2020, after giving effect to the offering at the initial public offering price of \$16.75 per ADS, because the price that you pay will be substantially greater than the net tangible book value per ADS that you acquire.
+If you purchase ADSs in the offering, you will experience substantial and immediate dilution of \$13.64 per ADS in pro forma as adjusted net tangible book value as of June 30, 2020, after giving effect to the offering at the assumed offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, because the price that you pay will be substantially greater than the net tangible book value per ADS that you acquire.
 You will experience additional dilution upon exercise of any outstanding warrants to purchase ordinary shares or if we otherwise issue additional ADSs or ordinary shares below the offering price.
 For a further description of the dilution that you will experience immediately after the offering, see the section of this prospectus titled "Dilution."